samirtahir91/github-app-operator/README.md

     - It will default to `5m` if not set
   - `EXPIRY_THRESHOLD` - i.e. to reconcile a new access token if there is less than 10 mins left from expiry, set the value to `10m`
     - It will default to `15m` if not set
+- Optionally, you can enable restart of pods in the same namespace as the `GithubApp` that match any of the labels you define in `spec.restartPods.labels`
+  - This is useful where pods need to be recreated to pickup the new secret data.

 ## Example creating a secret to hold a GitHub App private key
 - Get your GithubApp private key and encode to base64